prageshb/worldclock/README.md

 # worldclock

-A new Flutter WorldClock project.
+Flutter WorldClock project done under Professional Course of College.

-## Getting Started
+## Information

-This app consists of UI foreground through which users can choose their desired locations and check the time.
+This app consists of UI foreground through which users can choose their desired locations and check the time of that location/ Timezone